apache/druid/docs/api-reference/supervisor-api.md

 #### URL
 `GET /druid/indexer/v1/supervisor/{supervisorId}/status`

 Retrieves a current status report of the Supervisor with the provided ID.
-The report contains the state of the tasks managed by the Supervisor and a list of recently thrown exceptions.
+The report contains the state of the tasks managed by the Supervisor and an array of recently thrown exceptions.
 The possible `state` values are: [`PENDING`, `RUNNING`, `SUSPENDED`, `STOPPING`, `UNHEALTHY_SUPERVISOR`, `UNHEALTHY_TASKS`].

- For additional information about the status report, refer to the following documentation for each streaming ingestion methods:
+ For additional information about the status report, see the documentation for each streaming ingestion methods:
 * [Amazon Kinesis](../development/extensions-core/kinesis-ingestion.md#getting-supervisor-status-report)
 * [Apache Kafka](../development/extensions-core/kafka-supervisor-operations.md#getting-supervisor-status-report)